groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.2.11 =
+* TWEAKED Changed MOST instances of "new WPGH_Contact()" to "wpgh_get_contact()" so that the contacts cache is checked rather than querying the DB every time.

 = 1.2.10.2 =
 * HOT FIX Send all emails in HTML content type as GHSS does not like plain text emails.
 Use 'the_content' filter on plain text emails.